DodecaCourse/DodecaCourse/README.md

 eslint --ext .js,.vue src
 ```
 This will lint all .js and .vue files in the src folder.
 Run with `--fix` if you
-want to automatically fix fixable warnings and erros.
+want to automatically fix fixable warnings and errors.